Krunkmilkshake/TicTacToe/README.md

 # TicTacToe

 This program will allow two users to play a game of Tic-Tac-Toe.
-CSCI 1733 taught by Ed Seifert at Minneapolis Community College.
+CSCI 1733 taught by Ed Seifert at Minneapolis Community and Techinical College.